-There are two ways to calculate standard errors for the CPS microdata file on the Public Participation in the Arts.
-They are:
+There are two ways to calculate standard errors for the CPS microdata file on disability.

-- Direct estimates created from replicate weighting methods; - Generalized variance estimates created from generalized variance function parameters a and b.
+- 1. Direct estimates created from replicate weighting methods; - 2.
+Generalized variance estimates created from generalized variance function (GVF) parameters a and b.

 While replicate weighting methods provide the most accurate variance estimates, this approach requires more computing resources and more expertise on the part of the user.
-The Generalized Variance Function (GVF) parameters provide a method of balancing accuracy with resource usage as well as a smoothing effect on standard error estimates across time.
-For more information on calculating direct estimates, see reference [4].
+The GVF parameters provide a method of balancing accuracy with resource usage as well as a smoothing effect on standard error estimates.
+For more information on calculating direct estimates, see U.S. Census Bureau (2009).
 For more information on GVF estimates, refer to the "Generalized Variance Parameters" section.

 Generalized Variance Parameters.
-While it is possible to compute and present an estimate of the standard error based on the survey data for each estimate in a report, there are a number of reasons why this is not done.
+While it is possible to estimate the standard error based on the survey data for each estimate in a report, there are a number of reasons why this is not done.
 A presentation of the individual standard errors would be of limited use, since one could not possibly predict all of the combinations of results that may be of interest to data users.
 Additionally, data users have access to CPS microdata files, and it is impossible to compute in advance the standard error for every estimate one might obtain from those data sets.
 Moreover, variance estimates are based on sample data and have variances of their own.
 Therefore, some methods of stabilizing these estimates of variance, for example, by generalizing or averaging over time, may be used to improve their reliability.